Home » Naperville Injury Lawyers

 You may be tempted to represent yourself in seeking compensation for auto collision injuries, and you’re not alone.
 Many victims feel they can handle the claims process themselves, especially because the claims adjuster is there to help.
 It’s a mistake to believe the insurance company is on your side.
 The insurer is a business and is motivated by profits, not serving your needs.

-Instead, you should work with a car accident attorney that has your best interests in mind.
+Instead, you should work with an attorney that has your best interests in mind.
 Some reasons why to consult with an auto collision lawyer are:

 - Education: Attorneys go to law school to learn about the intricate details about the legal system, how case precedent works, and constitutional issues.
 They get an in-depth education on federal and Illinois statutes, and how court procedural rules work.
 Unless you’ve gone through this educational experience, you’re at a disadvantage in protecting your interests.